 - Contact the Garda Confidential Line on 1800 666 111.

 - Contact Crimestoppers on 1800 250 025.
 Staffed by members of the Garda National Bureau of Criminal Investigation, Crimestoppers guarantees anonymity and offers cash rewards for information.

 The Gardaí operate a dedicated phone line for purpose of reporting child sexual abuse: 1800 555 22.

-You can also find information on reporting a missing person on the Garda website.
+You can also find information on reporting a missing person.

 How to report drug dealing